danieljordan2/Classifying-fish-using-NN/README.md

 ## Objective

-Identifyng the origing of fish from the growth-ring diameter of scales using different Neural Network algorithms.
+Identifying the origin of fish from the growth-ring diameter of scales using different Neural Network algorithms.

 ## Results